Why pancreatic cancer is so deadly - KESQ

 The five-year survival rate for neuroendocrine tumors can range from 50% to 80%, compared with less than 5% for adenocarcinoma.

-More advanced tumors have a higher risk of recurrence and can spread to the liver, said Dr. Steven Libutti, pancreatic cancer expert and director of the Montefiore-Einstein Center for Cancer Care in the Bronx.
+More advanced tumors have a higher risk of recurrence and can spread to the liver, said Dr. Steven Libutti, pancreatic cancer expert and director of the Rutgers Cancer Institute of New Jersey and senior vice president of oncology services at RWJBarnabas Health.

 Treatment options

-Note: Correction: A previous version of this story listed a former title for Dr. Steven Libutti.
-He is currently director of the Rutgers Cancer Institute of New Jersey and senior vice president of oncology services at RWJBarnabas Health.